-The IP camera can provide two separate functions by connecting the IP camera with a PC via the USB connector.
+By connecting the IP camera with a PC via the USB connector, the IP camera can provide two different functions.

-- 1. Using an SD card as a card reader.
-Insert an SD card into the IP camera and then connect to the PC.
-You may then transfer files between the SD card and the PC.
-Once you've connected your IP camera to your computer Windows will detect the connection and ask you what you want to do with the SD card. - 2.
-Using an SD card as a configuration tool.
+- 1. Insert an SD card: As a card reader. - Insert an SD card into the IP camera, then connect to the PC.
+You might transfer files between the SD card and the PC.
+Once you've connected your IP camera to your computer, the Windows system will detect the connection and ask you what you want to do with your SD card.
+In other words, if the user connects the IP camera with an SD card and the PC via the USB - In other words, if the user connects the IP camera with an SD card and the PC via the USB connector, the IP camera can be used as a normal card reader. - Remove an SD card: As a configuring tool.
 Before using the USB configuration setting page, please remember to remove the SD card or your PC will read the SD card and won't show this window.